Infrared Heaters

 Convection

-The transfer and distribution of heat by fluid or gas, an alternative to infrared.
+Heat transfer and distribution through fluid or gas movement, serving as an alternative to infrared.

 Conduction

-Heat transfer and distribution through a solid substance, an alternative to infrared.
+Heat transfer through direct contact with solids, offering another alternative to infrared.

 Curing